galantelab/tipseq_hunter/README.md

 ### Motivation

-[`TIPseqHunterPipelinejar.sh`](https://github.com/galantelab/tipseq_hunter/blob/master/bin/TIPseqHunterPipelineJar.sh) and [`TipseqHunterPipelineJarSomatic.sh`](https://github.com/galantelab/tipseq_hunter/blob/master/bin/TIPseqHunterPipelineJarSomatic.sh) need some java libraries as well as biological annotations and genome indexes.
-Therefore, manipulating all these dependencies ends up being troublesome.
-For that reason, [`docker`](https://www.docker.com/) is a good approach to overcome this kind of problem, because it has the ability to encapsulate the whole environment needed by the application, so that it can run in different machines.
-As result, the pipeline becomes more reliable and reproducible.
+Here we present the [`docker`](https://www.docker.com/) version of TIPseqHunter pipeline.
+This approach has the ability to encapsulate all java dependencies, read aligners, genome indexes and biological annotation files needed by both steps of the pipeline: [`TIPseqHunterPipelinejar.sh`](https://github.com/galantelab/tipseq_hunter/blob/master/bin/TIPseqHunterPipelineJar.sh) and [`TipseqHunterPipelineJarSomatic.sh`], once manipulating all these dependencies ends up being a little tricky depending on user expertise.

 ### Prerequisities